 2) The „Toscanawerk“ (one of his most important publications: „Die Architektur der Renaissance in Toscana“)

-3) Die Du Cerceau and the architecture of the Renaissance in France
+3) Du Cerceau and the architecture of the Renaissance in France

 4) The „Thesaurus“ (a comprehensive and systematic collection of architecturally related pictures)

 5) Questions about theory and practice of heritage conservation

 The accessibility of digital file should not be selected by the "material" itself, but allow scientists also contextualization and answers of specific questions from the dataset.
 In addition to better accessibility to the estate especially biographical, chronological, topographical and research historical connections should be made visible.